 The only good thing about this system is that after you move out and remove your labels, the new tenants won’t be accidentally getting your mail.

 And then there’s Netherlands.
-I just assumed it’s gonna me list in Poland.
+I just assumed it’s gonna be like in Poland.
 After all, they’re Dutch, not German, they can appreciate and execute a good idea, be it mobile payments, self-checkout or numbered appartments.
 Well, they do, but it doesn’t mean it’s the same as in Poland.

 In the Netherlands every appartments gets a number on the street, regardless of the building it’s in.
 So “Nordstraat 123” might be on top of one building, while “Nordstraat 124” is on the groud floor of a different one.